jrmycanady/Utterson/doc/getting_started.md

 # Getting Started with Utterson
 Very little is required to start using Utterson for a simple blog.
-If you are familiar with Jekyll using Utterson will be dead simple.
+If you are familiar with Jekyll, using Utterson will be dead simple.
 If you are not, don't worry we will try and guide you through it.

 ## Assumptions
 This guide assumes the users is somewhat familiar with command line shells, web servers such as [Apache](http://httpd.apache.org/) or [nginx](http://nginx.org/), as well as basic static html files.
 If you are not the following section will give a _very_ brief overview.